- The Medical College Admission Test (MCAT) is a 6.5 hour standardized examination.

 The MCAT consists of four sections:

-- The MCAT is administered multiple times a year from January to September.
+- The MCAT is administered multiple times a year.

 - You should take the MCAT after you have completed your prerequisite courses.
 This is typically in the spring (April or May) of your junior or senior year.